Hotty-Frank/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash Enables the file to be in the programmes path for executio
-where chmod is the change permission mode command ugo standing for user group and others
+where chmod is the change permission mkdir the command for making directory
-+X means add execution permission for directories alone. dot refers to current directory.
-.
+751 rwx for user r-x for group and exe permission for others .